aviadud/MarioSimulatorInteractiveReviver/README.md

 If you have the knowledge and the motivation feel free to fork this project and continue my work.
 Feel free to contact me on twitter [@aviadud](https://twitter.com/aviadud).

 # SMG4 if you reading this:
-Thank you for inspiring new generation of machinimists.
-Big fan of your old work :-)
+Thank you for inspiring new generation of machinimists and just keep on doing what you love.